 If the court is satisfied, on receiving the nominee's report1, that the debtor's creditors should consider the debtor's proposal, the court must direct that the period for which the interim order has effect2 is to be extended, for such further period as it may specify in the direction3, for the purpose of enabling the debtor's proposal to be considered by his creditors in accordance with the statutory provisions4.
-The court may, however, discharge the interim order if it is satisfied, on the application of the nominee, that the debtor has failed to comply with his obligation to submit to
+The court may, however, discharge the interim order if it is satisfied, on the application of the nominee, that the debtor has failed to

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.